alexandre-spieser/AspNetCore.Identity.MongoDbCore/README.md

 		{
 		}
 	}

+	public class ApplicationRole : MongoIdentityRole<Guid>
+	{
+		public ApplicationRole() : base()
+		{
+		}

+		public ApplicationRole(string roleName) : base(roleName)
+		{
+		}
+	}
 ```
+The Id field is automatically set at instanciation, this also applies to users inheriting from MongoIdentityUser<int>, where a random integer is assigned to the Id.
+It is however not advised to rely on such random mechanism to set the primary key of your document.
+Using documents inheriting from `MongoIdentityRole<Guid>` is recommended.

 The configuration is done by populating a `MongoDbIdentityConfiguration` object, which can have an `IdentityOptionsAction` property set to an action you want to perform against the `IdentityOptions` (`Action<IdentityOptions>`).
 The `MongoDbSettings` object is used to set MongoDb Settings using the `ConnectionString` and the `DatabaseName` properties.